netsage-project/netsage-pipeline/website/docs/components/docker_upgrade.md

 ```

 This will start all the services/containers listed in the docker-compose.yml and docker-compose.override.yml files, including the importer, logstash pipeline, and collectors.

+### Delete old images

+To save space, delete any old images that are not needed.